BuidlGuidl/bg-ponder-indexer/README.md

 # BG Indexer (powered by Ponder)

-This indexer is fetching all the events happening on BG Cohorts contracts.
+This indexer is fetching all the events happening on BG Cohorts contracts

 If you create a new cohort and want to index its events, just make a PR adding the cohort address to [ponder.config.ts](https://github.com/BuidlGuidl/bg-ponder-indexer/blob/main/ponder.config.ts)

 ## Dev Setup

 1. Clone
 2. `npm install`
 3. Copy `.env.example` to `.env.local` and fill the RPCs (mainnet/op).
 Database can be null locally (but see below for local DB setup).
 4. `npm run dev`